TobiasWehrum/unity-utilities/Countdown/README.md

 		if (Input.GetKeyDown(KeyCode.Space))
 		{
 			if (countdownDelay.IsRunning)
-				Debug.Log("countdownDelay is " + Mathf.FloorToInt(countdownDelay.PercentElapsed * 100) + "% complete.");
+				Debug.Log("countdownDelay is " + (countdownDelay.PercentElapsed * 100) + "% complete.");
 			else
 				Debug.Log("countdownDelay is stopped.");
 		}
 	}
 ```

-You can also use `CountdownPropertyOnce` and `CountdownPropertyLoop` to get the values directly from the editor.
-Live-editing works for
+You can also use `CountdownPropertyOnce` and `CountdownPropertyLoop` to get the values directly from the
-that too - if you change the value in the editor, it will be used in the next loop.
+editor.
+Live-editing works - if you change the value in the editor, it will be used in the next loop.

 ![CountdownPropertyExample Editor Screenshot](../_Images/CountdownPropertyExample.png)